 - Self-Titled Album: Their first album.

-- Take That: On their live DVD, Semi-Conducted, a performance of "The Last Saskatchewan Pirate" with full symphony back-up concludes with Mike saying, "Let's see Captain Tractor cover that!"...Referring to the cover version that is now more well-known than the original.
+- On their live DVD, Semi-Conducted, a performance of "The Last Saskatchewan Pirate" with full symphony back-up concludes with Mike saying, "Let's see Captain Tractor cover that!" ... referring to the cover version that is now (arguably) more well-known than the original.